No items found.

 No, you don’t.
 As we outlined earlier, the ideal computer will have substantial processing power and RAM.
 However, if you don’t have the means to invest in a new laptop, then your current one should do the job (albeit maybe with some difficulty)

-Video editing is a resource-intensive process.
-This is why a good editing computer will have a lot of processing power to cope with these heavy tasks.
+Video editing is resource-intensive, so a good editing computer will have a lot of processing power to cope with these heavy tasks.

 Never miss another article